Chenxy517/EC500/hw1/P1/README.md

 - Before you running with the code and build the project, there are several steps needed of environment Set-up.
 Check the following section `#Environment SetUp` to learn about what needed to be installed.

-The mechanism of the webpage has the Five main attributes as the following as shown:
+### The mechanism of the webpage has the Five main attributes as the following as shown:

 1. It enable choices to be ranked; In other words, **you must specify the rank for EACH student**, by any rank that you want.
-2. The range of valid ranks for each choice ( e.g., integers 0..99, inclusive on the PreHomeworkGroupAuction).
+2. The range of valid ranks for each choice ( e.g., integers `0..99`, inclusive on the PreHomeworkGroupAuction).
 3. The net sum of ranks allotted to a given user (e.g., 100 on the PreHomeworkGroupAuction, neither allowed SMALLER or LARGER).
 4. The wikiname of a student in the class with which to associate the ranking.
-In other words, you must specify your name, the one(author) who has edited the table.
+In other words, you must specify your name, the one(Author) who has edited the table.
 5. Mechanism for viewing and/or modifying the ranks that have been submitted by any user(You).